oracle/truffleruby/doc/user/options.md

 The search priority for finding Ruby home is:

 * The value of the TruffleRuby `home` option.
+* The home that the Truffle framework reports.
 * The parent of the directory containing the Ruby launcher executable.
 * The value of the system property `graalvm.home` with `jre/languages/ruby`.

-If the `home` option is set it's used even if it doesn't appear to be a correct home location.
+If the `home` option is set or if Truffle reports a location it's used even if it doesn't appear to be a correct home location.
 Other options are tried until one is found that appears to be a correct home location.
 If none appears to be correct a warning will be given but the program will continue and you will not be able to require standard libraries.
 You tell TruffleRuby not to try to find a home at all using the `no_home_provided` option.